JakeHornerMan/Seneca_BETT/README.md

 <p>This will gather all session data based on the user logged in</p>
 <br/>
 <b>(USER)stats/courses/:courseId</b><br/>
-<p>This will allow us to see all related stats based on the courseId selected</p>
+<p>This will allow us to see all related stats based on the courseId selected for the user</p>
 <i>output: <br/>
 {<br/>
     "moduleAmount": {<br/>